fsprojects/TickSpec/README.md

 Simply reference TickSpec via [NuGet or Paket](https://www.nuget.org/packages/TickSpec/), download the assembly or build the project from source.

-- The binary should work cleanly on any NET 4.0 or later environment.
+- The binary should work cleanly on any .NET Standard 2.0, .NET 4.5 or later environment.
-- To run NUnit-based examples, please ensure that you have installed the `NUnit 2 Test Adapter` tool via **Tools|Extensions And Updates**
-- xUnit.NET examples should work after running `./build.bat`.
-- The TickSpec solution file works with Visual Studio 2015 & 2017.
+- The TickSpec solution file works with Visual Studio 2017.
 - Historically, Silverlight was supported; this support and the related examples were removed in 2017 (but remain in the commit history for the archeologically inclined)

 # Feature specification (Plain text)